-Start by snipping off Mr. Squirrel’s feet and tail with the shears.
-Use the bone-cutting notch at the base of the shears.
+Start by snipping off Mr. Squirrel’s head, feet and tail with the shears.
+Use the bone-cutting notch at the base of the shears if you have one.
 I do the same thing with the head, but it a) requires some hand strength and b) deprives you of that Appalachian delicacy, squirrel brains.
-I am not a fan, so I toss them.
+I am not a fan, so I toss those heads.
 If you happen to be a squirrel brain enthusiast, by all means skin and split the skull in your own way.

 You are now left with a sad-looking, tailless, headless squirrel.
 Take your knife in one hand, and with the other pinch up the loose skin at the center of the squirrel’s back: Use the knife to make an incision perpendicular to the squirrel’s backbone about 2 inches long.
 (Incidentally, the process is similar for cutting up rabbits for cooking. )